brycewray/hugo-site/content/privacy/index.md

 ## Cloudinary

-[Cloudinary](https://cloudinary.com) hosts and serves certain images on this site.
+[Cloudinary](https://cloudinary.com) hosts and serves most images on this site.
 A [Cloudinary Support article](https://support.cloudinary.com/hc/en-us/articles/360020207811-Does-Cloudinary-Store-Any-Cookies-) says that your viewing of any such images involves no storage or use of your personal data.

 ## Fathom Analytics